Discover if you can afford the cost of living in Russia, including the price of real estate, groceries and healthcare in cities such as Moscow.

 Remember that you might be charged extra for taking large bags.

 Marshrutkas are more frequent in most cities and stop in between official bus stops.
 The metro systems of St. Petersburg and Moscow are excellent.
 Kazan, Novosibirsk, Nizhny Novgorod, Yekaterinburg, and Samara also have metro networks.
-Russian metro stations are known for their grand decor and elegance.
+Russian metro stations are grand and elegant.
 The service is efficient and frequent.

 - One-way ticket: 25 p.